For a printable copy of these rules, click here.

 - Dancers must be in the ballroom 15 minutes prior to exhibition.
 Each entry’s number will be called twice.
 If the dancer is not on the floor ready to dance, they will be disqualified.

-Music must be turned in by 5:00 pm Friday at the Registration Desk.
-Dancers should have a backup USB stick and bring to the competition.
-You may also email to directors (email@example.com) with submitted sheet.
+- Music must be turned in by 9:00 am Friday at the Registration Desk.
+Dancers should have a backup USB stick or on phone w/ needed attachment to bring to the competition.
+Please email music with your final step description.

 - Music used in Exhibition must be listed first on the step sheet.

 - Choreographer or at least one co-choreographer must perform dance (unless due to injury.
 Prior approval by event directors is required).

 - Dances winning first place in any other choreography competition is not allowed.